 Knitting For Cancer

-Knitting for cancer is a 100% nonprofit organization that knits hats and blankets for cancer patients using the softest yarn on the market.
-Cancer treatment often leaves patients feeling cold from head to toe and it causes sensitive skin.
+Knitting for cancer is a 100% nonprofit organization (zero administrative fees) that knits/crochets hats and blankets for cancer warriors using the softest yarn on the market.
+Cancer treatment often leaves warriors feeling cold from head to toe and it causes sensitive skin.

 Jennifer Bystricky was inspired to found Knitting for Cancer in 2019, two years after her mother, Linda Coffman, fought a courageous battle with cancer.
 Linda had breast cancer which spread to her lungs.
 Jennifer was her caregiver until the end, April 16, 2016.
 Linda’s loving and caring spirit lives on through Jennifer and Knitting for Cancer.

 At Knitting for Cancer, every donation is put back into the organization; everyone is a volunteer.
-The organization has grown to 31 volunteers.
-Help us warm these special patients with a donation from you.
-Donations cover purchasing the softest yarns available, looms, and transportation to personally deliver the goods to individuals and cancer centers.
+The organization has over 70 volunteers.
+In two years we’ve brought comfort to over 6,000 cancer warriors.
+Help us warm these special warriors with a donation from you.
+Donations cover purchasing the materials to personally deliver the comfort packages directly to cancer warriors and cancer centers all over the world.

 Jennifer teaches how to knit using a loom she provides.
 She teaches four classes, including how to knit hats and blankets, and learning new designs.
 All skill levels are welcome.
 It’s a great way to meet people while contributing to an important cause.
 This program benefits both parties: goods are made for donation and the people who knit receive personal reward for the work they produced.